defo-project/ech-dev-utils/howtos/lighttpd.md

   (or not tried)

 The basic idea here is to explore whether or not it's useful to mark a VirtualHost as "ECH only", i.e. to try deny it's existence if it's asked for via cleartext SNI.
 I'm very unsure if this is worthwhile but since it could be done, it may be fun to play and see if it turns out to be useful.

-To that end we've added an "ssl.echonly" label that can be in a lighttpd configuration for a TLS listener.
-If that is present and if the relevant server.name is used in the cleartext SNI (with or without ECH) then the TLS connection will fail.
-For example, in my [localhost test setup](../configs/lighttpdmin.conf) baz.example.com is now maked "ECH only" as is [only.ech.defo.ie](https://only.ech.defo.ie/) in our test deployment.
-(TODO: put that web site back up or delete, it's down now.)
+To that end we've added an "ssl.non-ech-host" label that can be in a lighttpd configuration for a TLS listener.
+If that is present and if the relevant name is used in the cleartext SNI (with or without ECH) then the TLS connection will fail.
+For example, in my [localhost test setup](../configs/lighttpdmin.conf) baz.example.com is now marked "ECH only"

 Failing this check is logged in the error log, e.g.: